-Ruckus is interested in improving its documentation and welcomes your comments and suggestions.
+RUCKUS is interested in improving its documentation and welcomes your comments and suggestions.

-You can email your comments to Ruckus at ruckus-docs@arris.com.
+You can email your comments to RUCKUS at #Ruckus-Docs@commscope.com.

 When contacting us, include the following information:

 - Document title and release number

 - Document part number (on the cover page)

 - Page number (if appropriate)